adamloec/UWA/README.md

 # UWApp
-Universal Web Application (UWApp) is a template repository utilizing a customizable Python Django backend that can be hosted on an Elastic Bean Stalk AWS server.
+Universal Web Application (UWApp) is a template repository utilizing a customizable Python Django backend that can be hosted on an Elastic Beanstalk AWS server.

 ## Purpose
 A personal template repository for all future web application development.
 Easy installation, setup, and configuration for all applications.